2021 Autumn Colours Spectacular Tour of Japan

 Places visited: Tokyo, Nikko, Kawaguchiko, Matsumoto, Takayama, Shirakawa-go, Nagoya, Hiroshima, Miyajima and Kyoto

-Transport: Extensive use of public transport (bullet train, express & commuter trains, ferry, bus and taxi)
+Transport: Extensive use of public transport (bullet train, express & commuter trains, ferry and coach), private minivan and taxi

 Accommodation: Local boutique-style accommodation (similar to 4-star) including Japanese inns